 - An assessment of the projected outcomes if the research is conducted as described (i.e., what will it all mean?).

 - Plans for disseminating the results of the research.

 - A statement of how this award could lead toward submission of a proposal for external funding, if applicable.

-- Deadline: Complete application package (Cover Page, Proposal, Resumes) should be submitted electronically by the faculty member to AVCRD@utk.edu no later than February 22, 2017, 12:00 Noon.
+- Deadline: Complete online application to include the proposal and resumes should be submitted electronically by the faculty member online by February 28, 2018, 12:00 Noon.